Starburst Galaxy

 • In the Schedule section:

-1. Choose a time zone from the drop-down menu.
+1. Choose the time zone of your operating system from the drop-down menu.

 2. Choose the Select frequency or Enter cron expression recurring interval format.